Adoption Program

 Transportation Arrangements

 Transportation is the responsibility of the adopter.
 All of my gentled mustangs can be transported commercially if necessary.
 They will load and unload quietly as part of their training.
 You can also pick up your mustang, however, I will not load any horse into a two horse straight load with a manger.
 2 horse trailers with no manger (straight or slant load) are perfectly acceptable.
+Dividers should be removed.
+If having your horse hauled commercially please let your hauler know you will need a box stall.
 I can also transport your new mustang for a fee to most southern California locations.